odoo/documentation/crm/leads/generate/website.rst

 .. tip::

-	A tutorial popup will appear on your screen if this is the first time you use Odoo Website.
+	A tutorial popup will appear on your screen if this is the first time you use Twenty20 Website.
 It will help you get started with the tool and you'll be able to use it in minutes.
 Therefore, we strongly recommend you to use it.

 Create a lead by using the Contact Form module